Designing new wood-burning products with Condar catalysts

 Inventors, manufacturers, and new product developers inquire regularly to Condar Company about catalysts for wood heating stoves,

 inserts, fireplaces, wood-fired cooking stoves, indoor wood-fired boilers, and outdoor furnaces.

-Catalytic technology Is not "retrofit" technology.
+Catalytic technology is not "retrofit" technology.

-This technology can't be added successfully to an existing wood-burning product.
+This technology can't be successfully added to an existing wood-burning product.
 A product must be purpose-designed for a catalyst to

 A catalyst is not a filter.

 Catalytic combustion doesn't "capture" particulate emissions.
 It generates heat and water vapor (released as gas in exhaust).
 Therefore do not plan to use a

 When exhaust temperature isn't high enough for a catalyst to "light-off" the wood-smoke exhaust must have an alternate route to go, until the